How to Make the Most Comfortable Bed Ever!

 Just make sure that you invest in a decent featherbed cover to keep the feathers from poking through.
 Plus, the cover will protect the featherbed, and you’re able to throw the cover into the washing machine with the rest of our linens.

 This next step is essential.
-To make the best bed ever, you are going to need two sets of sheets and a duvet insert.
+To make the best bed ever, you are going to need two top sheets, a fitted sheet, and a duvet insert or down comforter

 Directions for Putting Sheets and Duvet on Your Bed